PySCeS/pysces-documentation/source/userguide_doc.rst

 Advanced
 ~~~~~~~~

-These attributes are used by PySCeS to store additional
+The following attributes are used by PySCeS to store additional
-information about the basic model components, generally they
+information about the basic model components; generally they
 are supplied by the parser and should almost never be changed
 directly.

 * ``mod.__events__`` a list of event object references
   which can be interrogated for event information.
-For example if you
+For example, if you
   want a list of event names try ``[ev.name for ev in mod.__events__]``

 * ``mod.__rules__`` a dictionary containing information about all rules defined for this model